-Atty.
-Serrano is a practicing lawyer specializing in corporate law and is the Managing Partner of the law firm SERRANO LAW.
-He has been awarded "Asia Best Lawyer" 3 years in a row by the International Financial Law Review (IFLR) for Banking and Finance, Capital Markets, and Mergers & Acquisitions, one of only two exclusively recognized lawyers in all three practice areas in the Philippines.
+Mr. Serrano is a practicing lawyer specializing in corporate law and is the Managing Partner of the law firm SERRANO LAW.
+Mr. Serrano has been awarded "Asia Best Lawyer" by the International Financial Law Review (IFLR) and "Leading Lawyer-Highly Regarded" by IFLR 1000.
+After consistently being ranked as a "Leading Individual", Mr. Serrano was also inducted to the Legal 500's "Hall of Fame" as among the lawyers who received constant praise from clients for continued excellence.